System Architecture

 Design Intent

 The architecture is designed to enforce trust computationally rather than procedurally.
-It replaces discretionary certification processes with invariant-bound execution controls and cryptographic validation gates.
+It reduces reliance on discretionary certification processes through invariant-bound execution controls and cryptographic validation gates.
+The architectural model is structured to satisfy deterministic evaluation and replay requirements defined by the Trust-State standard.

 Trust is not declared within the system.
 It is enforced through deterministic identity binding and state control.